DBecker7/DB7_TeachingApps/README.md

 - Description of INLA methods.
 - Multiple realizations of a single gaussian field (both in terms of Geostatistics and Spatial Point Processes, maybe with Areal data).
 - Generate random tesselations, show realizations of a continuous spatial process within those regions.
+- K-function: slider for r with a circle of radius r around each point, updating the number of points as the circle expands.
+    - Inhomogenous version: #points/integral over circle